 When learning user experience it’s crucial to understand all sides, practical, technical and theoretical.
 It’s vital to realize that if you’re doing your job right what you put on “paper” today may be proven completely ineffective by tomorrow.
-You have to accept that your ideals are not always what will work, and what works is what best meets the business goals at hand.
-To be clear, by business goals we’re not just discussing monetary values, it could be anything that is crucial to the progression and growth of your particular product/company/service, whether that be friends, fans, or an entire eco-system of shoe-buyers [An interesting read on the mindset approach to UX at Zappos: http://www.adaptivepath.com/ideas/ux-at-zappos-the-right-people-and-the-right-mindset/].
+You have to accept that your ideas are not always what will work, and what works is what best meets the business goals at hand.
+To be clear, by business goals we’re not just discussing monetary values, it could be anything that is crucial to the progression and growth of your particular product/company/service, whether that be friends, fans, or an entire eco-system of shoe-buyers.

 Today we’ve laid out three UX Design exercises for you to do anywhere, to stay sharp on the street, in a cafe or at home on your couch.
 These basic tests and practices will help you evaluate products, ideas, and communication giving you an introduction to UX thinking.